AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 ## Company management

 Company management streamlines business operations for companies with complex organizational structures.
-B2B company administrators can create a company hierarchy by assigning companies to a designated parent company.
+Admin users can create a company hierarchy by assigning companies to a designated parent company.
 Then, the parent company administrator can view and manage the assigned companies as a group.

 For more information, see [Company Management](manage-companies.md).